emitruc/genoloader/README.md

 #Check what SNPEff added to your vcf.
 Understand the info added (Refer to this page: https://pcingola.github.io/SnpEff/snpeff/inputoutput/)

-#?#Question: ask something about the annotation like Why there could be more than one annotation?
-ADD HERE
+#Question: ask something about the annotation like Why there could be more than one annotation?

 ## Summarizing genotype counts per variant effect categories